 The other day, our almost 10 year old got braces.
-She was very brave and even gave me permission to take this scary photo.
-But watching her in the chair gave me flashbacks to my own days of having a mouth full of metal – and the soreness and discomfort that went with it.
+I have to admit that watching her in the chair gave me flashbacks to my own days of having a mouth full of metal – and the soreness and discomfort that went with it.
 It was time to plan some menus filled with soft foods that she would enjoy but that wouldn’t add to her pain.

 Breakfast: yogurt or kefir, scrambled eggs, oatmeal or cream of wheat, waffles or pancakes, smoothies, zucchini bread